 Those games we grew up playing are still fun!
 Potato sacks, tug of war, obstacle course, and tag are all still great ways to enjoy the outdoors and spend quality family time together.
 Go back to basics and show your kids how to play fun active games.

 3. Partner Up

 Partner exercises are a great motivator for kids and a good way to get siblings and friends to exercise together with no equipment required.
 Squats, planks, and bridges are a few of our favorites.
 Give this one a try!

 Back to Back Partner Squat: Grab a fit friend, stand back to back and link your arms on both sides.
 Walk your feet out a few inches and simultaneously start to lower to 90 degrees and hold by pressing into one another.
 If you’re up for a bigger challenge you can start from the ground up and see if you can get into squat position without coming unlinked!

-With the dramatic increase in endurance racing events nationwide, there are tons of events offered in just about every community.
-Many moms and dads are knocking out 5K and 10k races on the weekends to stay fit.
-Now kids can participate too!
+Kids can participate in local fitness challenges too!
 Check local race organizations for ‘Fun Runs’ and make it a family affair!
 This is a great opportunity to participate in an event together and you can even include your kids in your weekly training runs.
 Log your miles on a family training log for extra motivation.
 There are also many easy to use apps & pedometers out there for you and your kids to get tracking.